typst/packages/packages/preview/acrostiche/0.3.6/README.md

 ## Possible Errors:

  * If an acronym is not defined, an error will tell you which one is causing the error.
 Simply add it to the dictionary or check the spelling.
- * For every acronym "ABC" that you define, the state named "acronym-state-ABC" is initialized and used.
-To avoid errors, do not try to use this state manually for other purposes.
-Similarly, the state named "acronyms" is reserved to Acrostiche; avoid using it.
  * `display-def` leverages the state `display` function and only works if the return value is actually printed in the document.
 For more information on states, see the Typst documentation on states.
+ * Acrostiche uses a state named `acronyms` to keep track of the definitions and usage.
+If you redefined this state or use it manually in your document, unexpacted behaviour might happen.

 Thank you to the contributors: **caemor**, **AurelWeinhold**, **daniel-eder**, **iostapyshyn**.

 If you notice any bug or want to contribute a new feature, please open an issue or a merge request on the fork [Grisely/packages](https://github.com/Grisely/packages)